Henryforce/ESP32C6-Swift-Example/README.md

+# WORK IN PROGRESS

-# Embedded Swift Matter Example: Empty application template
+# Embedded Swift Example: BLE + I2C in the ESP32C6

 > [!IMPORTANT]
 > Please follow (Apple's tutorial)[https://apple.github.io/swift-matter-examples/tutorials/swiftmatterexamples/setup-macos] on how to setup the required toolchain